 This is where the difference between freshwater fish and saltwater fish comes into play.
 If you place a freshwater fish into a saltwater tank,for example, and you let it stay there for just a couple days or even a couple of weeks,it is going to become used to the saltwater environment and will slowly return to the surface to gasp for air.
 That’s not so sustainable for a fish that is used to living in water that is continually changing and has an ever increasing temperature.
 Once it starts breathing air, there’s no stopping it, and you would have to keep putting oxygen into the water to bring it back to the surface again.

 However, this isn’t really the case with freshwater fish.
 For one thing, these fish are born ready to live in any environment they find themselves in.
 Therefore,if you introduce saltwater fish in your aquarium, you will need to instruct it to adapt to the new environment.
 This can be done through proper choice of food, as well as the option of aquarium plants and stones that you use.
-But the real challenge comes in when you try to modify the environment itself for best saltwater fish store.
+But the real challenge comes in when you try to modify the environment itself for best aquarium maintenance.

 Saltwater Fish Are Naturally Adapted